Why NEO is Much More than a "Chinese Ethereum"

 Given all of these advantages, one can hopefully expect to see much more adoption of NEO as the year moves on.
 The NEO development team are also really active and have become more engaged with the community.
 They are also promoting the coin in a number of other jurisdicitions.

-We have also seen the price of NEO reflect this renewed optimism as it has breached the $100 level for the first time and reached all time highs.
+We have seen the price of NEO reflect this renewed optimism as it breached the $160 in early February.
+NEO has subsequently fallen with the rest of the market since then.

-Whether the price is likely to continue climbing in the short term is hard to tell, yet the smart contract economy is indeed looking quite promising.
+Whether the price is likely to recover back to these levels is hard to tell, yet the smart contract economy is indeed looking quite promising.